Explore the two most quiet and remote areas of the Dolomites.

 Hike to Lago di Braies, one of the most beautiful lakes in the Italian Dolomites.

 Follow ancient farming roads through storybook meadows and villages.

-The Pusteria Valley on the Italian/Austrian border is where the high Alps morph into the Dolomites.
-The northern flank of the valley is pastoral with undefined walls of limestone and gentler summits.
-The southern flank is where the Dolomites find their personality and skyrocket above you as compact and jagged summits of seemingly impossible verticality.
+The Pusteria Valley on the Italian/Austrian border is where the Alps morph into the Dolomites.
+The northern flank of the valley is pastoral, with undefined walls of limestone and gentler summits.
+The southern flank is where the Dolomites find their personality, as jagged summits skyrocket above you.
+Ryder-Walker’s Via Ladinia begins in the calming town of San Candido.

 Transfer independently to San Candido.
 This is an easy transfer on the train line through the Val Pustaria (from the main Munich/Milan line through Fortezza).
 Meet your guides and group for welcome drinks and dinner.

 Begin the day with a quick bus transfer from our hotel to the Fischleintal Valley.
 The hike brings us immediately into the the almost indescribable beauty of the Sesto Dolomites.
 After following the Via Alpina trail to the Talschlusshütte (perfect cappuccino stop), the path climbs into a hanging valley below the Zwölferkofel peak.
 The high point of the day is the well placed Rifugio Comici, an idyllic spot for an alpine hut lunch.
 The return by the same route truly emphasizes the spectacular nature of this special place.

 Distance: 8.5 miles.
 Elevation gain/loss: 2600 ft.

 After a quick van transfer to the Lago di Braies, (to many the most beautiful lake in the Dolomites) hike over the Kruezjoch, with lunch in the agriturismo Ucia de Fejedora, which is outstanding.
 Hike to St. Vigilio, or Al Plan in the ladiano language.
 Check into our wonderful hotel in this quaint hamlet.